KiritoArx/drop-stack-2048-ai/README.md

 These messages are harmless and simply indicate that the workers do not have GPU access.
 You can redirect or suppress them if desired.

+If you want the workers to evaluate the neural network on a GPU, pass ``use_gpu=True`` to ``self_play_parallel`` or the worker launch helpers.
+When enabled, the MCTS rollouts keep running on the CPU but the network predictions are offloaded to the GPU for better throughput.

 ## Asynchronous training

 You can keep the GPU busy by generating self-play data while training.
 Pass the